ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 We explain the code generation process as below.
 If you don't feel comfortable, please check tricore_llvm.pdf section 4.2 first.
-You can  read “The LLVM Target-Independent Code Generator” from [#]_ and “LLVM Language Reference Manual” from [#]_ before go ahead, but we think read section
+You can  read “The LLVM Target-Independent Code Generator” from here [#]_ and “LLVM Language Reference Manual” from here [#]_ before go ahead, but we think read section
 4.2 of tricore_llvm.pdf is enough.
-We suggest you read the web site documents as above only when you are still not quite understand, even though you have read the articles of this section and next 2 sections for DAG and Instruction Selection.
+We suggest you read the web site documents as above only when you are still not quite understand, even if you have read the articles of this section and next 2 sections for DAG and Instruction Selection.

 1. Instruction Selection